-The HMOs are a party to a reinsurance agreement to limit its losses on individual claims.
-Under the terms of the agreement, the reinsurer reimburses the HMOs approximately 90.0 percent, subject to certain limitations as specified in the contract, of the cost of each member's annual inpatient hospital services.
-For the Medicaid and Children's Health Insurance Program (CHIP) business, the recovery is based on costs in excess of a \$1 million deductible, up to a limitation of \$5 million per member per agreement period.
-The HMOs also carry coverage for the health insurance marketplace business for which the reinsurer reimburses approximately 90.0 percent of each member's annual inpatient hospital services in excess of a \$750 thousand deductible, up to a limitation of \$5 million per member per agreement period.
+CHC is party to a reinsurance agreement that limits losses on cumulative inpatient hospital claims.
+Under the terms of the agreement, the CHC is reimbursed 30%, subject to certain limitations as specified in the contract, of the cost of each member's annual inpatient hospital services.
+CHC carries reinsurance coverage for which the reinsurer reimburses CHC 70% of each member's annual medical services in excess of \$1,000,000, up to a limitation of \$1,666,667 per member per agreement period for the year ended December 31, 2022.

+CHCT carries reinsurance coverage for which the reinsurer reimburses CHCT 90% of each member's annual services in excess of a \$1,000,000 deductible, up to a limitation of \$5,000,000 per member per agreement period.